joinpursuit/AC_4_Web/units/fundamentals/lessons/constructor_functions/classes_update.md

 So... what's new?

 The first new thing we see is the `extends` keyword.
-This means that we will be inheriting the qualites of that other class.
+This means that we will be inheriting the qualities of that other class.
 It's like saying I want the Animal class, but I'm going to extend it to include Dog.

 The next thing we see is the keyword `super`. `super` can _only_ be placed inside of the `constructor` method.
 It's essentially